Walking On Eggshells? Tips On How To Work On Your Relationship

 • You feel unappreciated and unseen.

-If the descriptions of codependency above resonate with you, it is worthwhile to devote additional time to considering the possibility that you are in a codependent relationship.
+If the descriptions of codependency above resonate with you, it is worthwhile to devote additional time to considering the possibility that you may walk on eggshells because you are in a codependent relationship.

 A relationship rooted in codependency is likely challenging to improve until your codependency is addressed.
 The best approach to managing codependency is often to work with a mental health professional.
 The cause of codependent thoughts and behaviors is often deeply rooted, and dealing with the cause is usually much easier and quicker with the help of a therapist.